giellalt/lang-sms/merging_dir/00_readme.txt

          </tg>

 ANSWER MR
 Ciprian needs to help here.
-If I recall it right, we did not want to use state="pref", but only state="dispref" (or something).
-I am completely open to your (and Ciprian's, Heli's) suggestions how to do this better in the future.
+If I recall it right, we did not want to use state="pref", but only state="dispref" (or something) if one those forms is indeed disprefered.
+But I am completely open to your (and Ciprian's and Heli's) suggestions how to do this better in the future.

 ========================================